 ASTM E10 is a standard test method used to determine the Brinell hardness of metallic materials by pressing a hardened steel or carbide ball of known diameter into the surface of a test specimen.
 The Brinell hardness number is calculated based on the load applied and the diameter of the indentation.
-Read more about ASTM E10 Brinell Hardness of Metallic Materials below.

 GET STARTED

-Introduction to ASTM E10
+ASTM E10 Introduction

 ASTM E10 is a standard test method used to determine the Brinell hardness of metallic materials.
 The Brinell hardness is a measurement of the indentation hardness of a material, which is determined by the size of the indentation made by a ball indenter under a given load.
 This test method is widely used in industrial applications, as well as in research and development.
 The results obtained through this method are especially used for quality control, reliability check, performance evaluation, and specification purposes.